Course Title: Fashion Venture Creation

 In this capstone course, you will develop and launch your own fashion venture or consult with fashion brands to practice fashion entrepreneurship in the real world.
 This course aims to advance your mastery at a high level.
 It is designed for you to synthesise and integrate knowledge, connect theory and practice as well as demonstrate holistic achievement of program learning outcomes.
 You will develop and critically analyse growth opportunities, market penetration and business development.
 You will explore and implement strategies for business, marketing, management, product development, and operations.
 This facilitated learning experience will require you to test the feasibility, viability and desirability for a brand and new products/services in the global fashion business environment.

 This course includes a work integrated learning experience in which your knowledge and skills will be applied and assessed in a real or simulated workplace context and where feedback from industry and/ or community is integral to your experience.
 Your design presentations will be facilitated through feedback and engagement with industry partners.

 In this course you will develop the following program learning outcomes:

-• Research and creatively solve problems, demonstrating expert judgment and ethical responsibility relating to your professional practice in fashion entrepreneurship.
+PLO 1: Research and creatively solve problems independently, demonstrating expert judgment and ethical responsibility relating to your professional practice within the business of fashion and textiles.

-• Critically analyse, synthesize and reflect on complex theories and recent developments, both local and international, at a micro and macro level, to extend and challenge knowledge and practice in fashion entrepreneurship.
+PLO 2: Critically analyse, synthesise and reflect on complex theories and recent developments, both local and international, to extend and challenge existing knowledge and practice in fashion entrepreneurship.

 Overview of Learning Activities